Orckestra/BetterRetail/README.md

 - Creating https binding of the configured domain to the localhost;
 - Installing the Reference Application itself and additional packages to C1 CMS

-If you need to deploy using a configuration from a specific file, use `-env={keyword}` param and argument.
+If you need to deploy using a configuration from a specific file, use the `-env={keyword}` param and argument.
 For example, if you want to use the configuration from the **parameters.int2.json** file, then run in Powershell the deploying command `{solution_dir}\build\install.ps1 -env=int2`.
-The configuration file parameters.int2.json have the highest priority in this case.
+The configuration file parameters.int2.json has the highest priority in this case.

 The file **{solution_dir_path}\build\configuration\SetupDescription.xml** includes packages to be installed during deploy.
 These packages install from the **develop** branch by default.
 To install packages from a specific Experience Management branch, set "em-branch" : "{branch_name}" in parameters.